Stay-at-Home Moms Business Ideas

 You may need a special license or special certification before you can begin operating as a consultant.

 This won’t need a lot of money to start.
-You’ll probably just need a computer, internet connection or telephone to get started.
+At the very least, you’ll only need to invest in a computer, an internet connection, or a telephone to get started.

 Consulting can be a very lucrative business and the overhead cost is minimal, too.
 You can get paid hundreds of dollars per hour and can work from home.

-Depending on your area of expertise, you may need certifications, degree or certain level of experience to become a qualified consultant.
+Depending on your area of expertise, you may need certifications, a degree, or a certain level of experience to become a qualified consultant.

 Internet marketing is booming, so is the demand for virtual assistants (VAs).
-And you could never go wrong with a VA business if you like what VAs do!
+And you could never go wrong with a VA business if you like providing support to business owners.

 It helps if you’re already quite savvy about social media, but don’t worry if you aren’t, almost everything can be learned online.